Charlie Wolf: Broadcasting career

-On 12 October 2007, he appeared on David Frost's Al Jazeera English programme Frost Over The World, debating capital punishment with Bianca Jagger.
-He was a regular guest especially during US presidential elections until Sir David's death.
+On 12 October 2007, he appeared on David Frost's Al Jazeera English programme Frost Over the World, debating capital punishment with Bianca Jagger.
+He was a regular guest especially during US presidential elections until Frost's death.

-Wolf made a memorable appearance on BBC Radio Four's Today programme in December 2010, where he joked "with apologies to Clausewitz, politics is sport pursued by other means."

-For much of the 2010s, he has appeared every Sunday night (occasionally they have been switched to Friday night) on BBC Radio 5 Live's Nolan show, with Stephen Nolan and Stephen Lowe (Bishop of Hulme).
+For much of the 2010s, he appeared every Sunday night (occasionally having been switched to Friday night) on BBC Radio 5 Live's Nolan show, with Stephen Nolan and Stephen Lowe.

 During the 2010s, he also appeared a regular guest on the News panel on LBC with former talkSPORT presenter Ian Collins.

+Wolf is now listed as one of the DJs on the revived Laser558, although whether these are recordings or live programmes is unclear.

 Writing

 Whilst in Cork he also wrote a weekly column in the local Evening Echo newspaper for a time.
-Wolf continues to air his views in a weekly column in London-based community newspaper.
+Wolf went on to write a column for a London-based community newspaper.

 Controversies

 During his talkSPORT show on 4 December 2005, Wolf described Rachel Corrie, an American activist who had been killed by an Israeli military bulldozer, as "scum."
 Wolf claimed later in the broadcast that he was sorry for Corrie's death, "even if by her own stupidity" but his comments were in relation to her burning a facsimile of an American flag while in Gaza.
 In its bulletin dated 23 January 2006, Ofcom ruled this comment to be in breach of the "Generally Accepted Standards" section of the Broadcasting Code and stated it was "seriously ill-judged".